OpenSourceEconomics/econ-project-templates/{{cookiecutter.project_slug}}/README.rst

 Managing the environment
 ------------------------

 The framework relies on ``conda`` to manage the environment.
+If you work with the full Anaconda distribution, jump to the commands for executing the project.

 If you don't have the necessary conda environment installed you can create it from the file environment.yml.
 Use the command:

 .. code-block:: bash